Hard Water Treatment Options: Softeners, Descalers & Salt-Free Solutions

 Is hard water dangerous to drink?

-Hard water is not considered dangerous to drink — the calcium and magnesium it contains are actually beneficial minerals.
+Hard water is not considered dangerous to drink.
+The calcium and magnesium it contains are actually beneficial minerals.
 The main concerns are with your plumbing, appliances, and fixtures rather than your health.
 However, softened water from salt-based systems does add sodium to your water, which may be a concern for individuals on a low-sodium diet.

 Costs vary widely by treatment type.
-Electronic descalers start as low as $200–$800 with minimal ongoing costs.
-Salt-free conditioners run $500–$2,000 upfront.
-Salt-based softeners cost $800–$3,000 installed, plus $100–$300/year in salt and maintenance.
-Under-sink RO systems are $200–$500, while whole-house RO systems can cost $5,000–$15,000+.
+Electronic descalers start as low as $129 to $800 with minimal ongoing costs.
+Salt-free conditioners run $500 to $4,000 upfront.
+Salt-based softeners cost $1,000 to $3,000 installed on average (higher for dealer brands), plus $50 to $150/year in salt.
+Under-sink RO systems run $200 to $950, while whole-house RO systems can cost $4,500 to $15,000+.
 For most households, a salt-based softener or salt-free conditioner offers the best balance of cost and effectiveness.

 How do I know how hard my water is?